ivanderk/wastepaperbasket/insereng-api/README.md

 docker pull mongo

 # run mongo server process mapped to local dir
-# Note: on Windows or OSX it is NOT possible to map to a local dir
+# Note: on Windows or OSX it is NOT possible to map to a local dir (with MongDb; not in general)
 $ docker run --name mongo-db -v /my/own/datadir:/data/db -d mongo

+$ docker run --name mongo-db -d mongo

 # Without mapped directory